EonStrife/Simple-OpenGL-Compositor/Readme.md

 - ```renderPass(...)``` is for rendering the pass.

 #### Fragment Shader
 As composition using OpenGL generally renders a simple quad to a whole screen, the vertex shader is hardcoded inside the ```Compositor``` class.
 It is a simple vertex shader which outputs 2D UV coordinate to be used in sampling textures in fragment shader.
-Thus, for the fragment shaders you want to use, you need to define the 2D ```UV``` varying input in your fragment shaders:
+Thus, for the fragment shaders you want to use, you need to define the 2D ```in_uv``` varying input in your fragment shaders:

 ```
-in vec2 UV;
+in vec2 in_uv;

 uniform sampler2D tex1;
 layout( location = 0 ) out vec4 oColor;
 void main()
 {
-	oColor = vec4(texture(tex1, UV).xyz, 1.0);
+	oColor = vec4(texture(tex1, in_uv).xyz, 1.0);
 }
 ```
 The UV coordinate for sampling has the range of 0.0 to 1.0 in both dimensions.